Beyond bridges: Biden redefines infrastructure to add people

 But with the House narrowly controlled by Democrats and the Senate split 50-50, Biden has little room for error with his own party.

-Already some progressive Democrats are pushing for more while centrist Democrats are complaining about the size and scope.
+Already some progressive Democrats are pushing for more while moderate Democrats are complaining about the size and scope.

+Sanders wants the president to lower the Medicare eligibility age from 65 to 60 and expand benefits for seniors to include dental, vision and hearing aid care.
+He said the new benefits could be paid for by allowing the federal government to negotiate for lower priced prescription drugs.

-Rep. Josh Gottheimer, D-N.J., and two House colleagues said Tuesday they would vote against any tax changes in Biden's plans that did not include a repeal of the cap on state and local tax deductions from the 2017 GOP tax law that hits residents in their states.
+Centrist Rep. Josh Gottheimer, D-N.J., and two House Democratic colleagues said Tuesday they would vote against any tax changes that did not include a repeal of the cap on state and local tax deductions from the 2017 GOP tax law, which hits residents in their states.

+Rep. Pramila Jayapal, D-Wash., chairwoman of the nearly 100-member Congressional Progressive Caucus, suggested a proposal even twice the size of what Biden's team is discussing may be needed to adequately invest in the nation.
+“We’d like to see a plan that goes big,” she said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.